Discount – deduction from the whole

 Then there are people whose stories and manner can swing from one extreme to another without obvious reasons.
 In their stories, one day’s villain would be the next day’s hero, and if I press for reasons behind these inexplicable reversals, no lucid explanation is offered.
 Not only that, the person would get quite defensive with the conversation ending abruptly, only to resume normally after a certain interval of time, without any mention of the earlier disruption.
 This chequered relationship continues, until it becomes unsustainable and breaks down entirely.

 It took me a long while to realize that these are people with such emotional instability, with a world view so skewed, that when they say something as simple as, ‘Nobody listens to me’, what they actually mean is, ‘Despite all my machinations and cunning, I cannot get others to submit to my will’.

 Upon that realization I had to throw away the salt, because at that point the exaggerated reality has moved away from the realm of convenient, but harmless ambiguity and into the realm of malice where traces of truth are so mangled that there is simply no way to ascertain the peripheries of reality.

 Note: If the truth-discount were to be applied to me, I would fall under the pinch-of-salt category because I tend to exaggerate for reasons of vanity or comic effect.

 Fun fact: The truth-discount can be applied not only to people in our personal lives, but also to organizations.
 Here are a few examples for television news:

 Fox News – Ew gross, throw away the salt.

 CNBC – Lost all money because of bad reporting.
 No money to buy salt.

-Hone your truth-discount skills, fly with your imagination and hold yourself and others accountable.
+Hone your truth-discount skills, and hold yourself and others accountable.